vgerbot-libraries/shortcuts/README.md

 })
 ```

 However, it doesn't work right now because the current context doesn't have the 'close' command.
-We can only respond to keyboard events when we switch to a context that supports the 'close' command.
+The event can only be responded to if the currently activated context supports the `close` command.

 ```js
 keyboard.switchContext('editor');